Published on 21 July 2016

-Officers from Rural Fire Service Queensland will conduct the burn of five hectares of heathland on the far eastern side of the University campus, near Claymore Road, between 9am and 3pm.
+Officers from Rural Fire Service Queensland will conduct the burn of almost one hectare of heathland on the far eastern side of the University campus, near Claymore Road, between 9am and 3pm.

-Nearby Chancellor Park Estate residents will be notified early next week.
+Nearby Chancellor Park Estate residents have been notified.

 The action will be supervised by USC as part of its fire management plan for the 15ha habitat, which was successfully relocated to the campus from Bundilla when a housing estate was built years ago.